projectchrono/chrono/doxygen/documentation/module_synchrono/adding_new_agent.md

 How to Add a New Agent to SynChrono
 =============================================

-SynChrono allows to distribute the simulation of multiple vehicles, but it is possible to extend its capabilities in order to extend it to simulate a different type _Agent_.
+SynChrono allows you to distribute the simulation of multiple vehicles, and it is possible to extend its capabilities to simulate different _Agents_.
 In this example we show the addition of a copter agent.

-## Setting up the FLatBuffer Compiler
+## Setting up the FlatBuffer Compiler

+The message format of all SynChrono messages is controlled by FlatBuffers schemas.
+When changing the message format, the schemas must be re-compiled.
+This re-compilation causes FlatBuffers to re-generate the C++ wrapper code that allows us to unpack FlatBuffer messages.

+So, while just the FlatBuffers header file is required when running SynChrono code, a built FlatBuffers compiler is needed when editing the message schemas (and adding a new message scheme is required for new agents).

-#### Option 1: Build flatc
+#### Option 1: Build from source

+As FlatBuffers is included as a sub-module of Chrono, one easy option to get the flatc compiler is to build it from source.
-Make sure to have a C++ compiler and CMake installed.
-Then:
+1. Ensure you have a C++ compiler and CMake installed.
-1. Go in **_chrono_root_** \src\chrono_thirdparty\flatbuffers
+2. Go in **_chrono_root_** \\src\\chrono_thirdparty\\flatbuffers
-2. Run the following commands in the shell making sure to use the right compiler:
+3. Run the CMake and make commands outlined in the [FlatBuffers guide](https://google.github.io/flatbuffers/flatbuffers_guide_building.html).
+For example on Windows:
 ~~~~~~~~~~~~~~~{.bat}
 cmake -G "Visual Studio 15" -DCMAKE_BUILD_TYPE=Release  .
 cmake --build . --config RELEASE
 ~~~~~~~~~~~~~~~
-#### Option 2:  download executable
+#### Option 2:  Download pre-built version
-On Windows, you can directly download the [pre-compiled binaries](https://github.com/google/flatbuffers/releases/)
+On Windows, you can directly download the [pre-compiled binaries](https://github.com/google/flatbuffers/releases/).
+Many Linux distributions (e.g. Arch Linux, Ubuntu) have pre-built versions available through their package managers as well.

 ## Generate the flatbuffer header
-The _flatc_ flatbuffer compiler parses the .fbs files to create a header that takes care of serializing and de-serializing objects, provinding an higher level access to buffer communication.
+The _flatc_ flatbuffer compiler parses the .fbs files to create a header that takes care of serializing and de-serializing objects, providing higher level access to buffer communication.
 ### Editing the fbs file
-Open the file **_chrono_root_** \src\src\chrono_synchrono\agent\Agent.fbs
+Open the file **chrono_root**\\src\\src\\chrono_synchrono\\agent\\Agent.fbs
-1. Add a new agent: here we specifcy in _State_ the information that has to be passed at each update and in _Description_ the information needed for initialization.
+1. Add a new agent: here we specify in the _State_ table the information that has to be passed at each update and in the _Description_ table the information needed for initialization.
 ~~~~~~~~~~~~~~~{.fbs}
 // Derived "class" of Agent
 // Creates a copter agent message